AnnieCannons/ac-intro-programming/README.md

-# AnnieCannons Introduction to Programming, HTML, and CSS
+# AnnieCannons Introduction to Programming Languages and HTML

 This module introduces programming languages and the differences between front-end and back-end development.
 It also introduces HTML and CSS, the markup for your websites.
 It covers: